IBM-Blockchain-Archive/marbles/tutorial_part1.md

 Marbles is already coded to toggle the SDK between VCAP_SERVICES and `mycreds.json` depending on the environment.
 All we have to do is populate `mycreds.json` with information about our network.
-If you want to see details of whats going then take a look at the [SDK's documentation](https://github.com/IBM-Blockchain/ibm-blockchain-js).
+If you want more details of setup options then take a look at the [SDK's documentation](https://github.com/IBM-Blockchain/ibm-blockchain-js).
 Below is a sample showing the information that must be in the JSON file.

-You may see other examples JSON files that include much more information.
+You may see other example JSON files that include much more information.
-Those extra field are either legacy or simply extra.
+Those extra fields are either legacy or simply extra.
 You only need to set the fields that are in the sample below:

 __sample mycreds.json__